Life Insurance Cerebral Sclerosis.

 What options might be available to me?

-Now before anyone gets too excited about the fact that there may be a few options available to you despite the fact that you’ve been diagnosed with Cerebral Sclerosis, we want to make it perfectly clear that there are some very real disadvantages to some of the products that we’re about to discuss.
+Now before anyone gets too excited about the fact that there may be a few options available to you even though you’ve been diagnosed with Cerebral Sclerosis, we want to make it perfectly clear that there are some very real disadvantages to some of the products that we’re about to discuss.

 Which is why…